hanwenzhang123/fullstack-note/03-note/README.md

 ## Miscellaneous

-#### React 18 New Features
-- Concurrency control with the Transition API (Concurrency is the ability to execute multiple tasks simultaneously)
-- Much faster page loads for server-side rendering with Suspense API
-- Automatic State Batching of function calls and events to improve in-app performance (batching: collects all and then executes them together, avoids unnecessary re-renders)
-- Streaming Server Renderer, converting data from a stream into something visual.

 #### Client-Side Rendering vs Server-Side Rendering
 Client-side rendering
 - It manages the routing dynamically without refreshing the page every time a user requests a different route.